Eric Bieniemy: Early life

-College
+College career

-Bieniemy enrolled at the University of Colorado Boulder in 1987, choosing them over the University of Southern California explaining: "I had been used to living in big city; I had never been in a small city.
+Bieniemy enrolled at the University of Colorado Boulder in 1987, choosing them over the University of Southern California explaining: "I had been used to living in a big city; I had never been in a small city.
 It was pretty, it was the first time in snow, it was just something different.
 I wanted to be a part of it."
 He was an immediate starter for the Colorado Buffaloes as a freshman and was named to the 1988 All-Big Eight Conference football team as a sophomore after rushing 219 times for 1,243 yards and 10 touchdowns.

 He played in the Fifth Down Game against Missouri as a senior in 1990, in which two consecutive rushes by him were counted as second down due to an officiating error.
 By the end of the 1990 season, he was named the Big Eight Conference's Offensive Player of the Year while finishing third in Heisman Trophy voting after rushing for 1,628 with 17 touchdowns en route to a national championship.
 Bieniemy is Colorado's all-time leader in rushing (3,940 yards), rushing touchdowns (42), and all-purpose yards (4,351).
 He was inducted into the school's Athletic Hall of Fame in 2010.

 Professional career

-Bieniemy was selected by the San Diego Chargers in the second round (39th overall) of the 1991 NFL Draft.
+Bieniemy was selected by the San Diego Chargers in the second round (39th overall) of the 1991 NFL draft.
 In 1994, he appeared in Super Bowl XXIX and recorded a 33-yard reception, the longest of the game for the team.
-He signed with the Cincinnati Bengals in 1995.
-His final season came with the Philadelphia Eagles in 1999.
-Bieniemy finished his NFL playing career 1,589 yards rushing, 1,223 yards receiving, 276 return yards, 1,621 yards on kickoff returns, and 12 touchdowns (11 rushing and one kickoff).
+Bieniemy also played with the Cincinnati Bengals in 1995 to 1998 before retiring after one season with the Philadelphia Eagles in 1999.
+He finished his career with 1,589 rushing yards, 1,223 receiving yards, 276 return yards, 1,621 yards on kickoff returns, and 12 touchdowns (11 rushing and one kickoff).